-Susan Buckmaster, is the owner of Body Mind & Sol and 200-Hour YA Certified Instructor.
-Susan has practiced yoga for over 15 years and became certified not long after purchasing the studio.
+Susan Buckmaster, is the owner of Body Mind & Sol and a 200-Hour YA Certified Instructor with three certifications in Yin Yoga.
+Susan has practiced yoga for almost 20 years and became certified not long after purchasing the studio in 2017.
 In 2008, after 20+ years in the business world, she went back to school and got a Master’s Degree in Social Work with a specialization in School Social Work.
 She was a school counselor for 3 years before moving to Berea.
-Today, she works full time for Berea College – whose mission to give people an opportunity to obtain a college education is in total alignment with her reasons to go back to school and become a social worker.
-In addition to her full time job and running the studio, Susan teaches Yin Yoga twice a week.
+Today, she works full time for Berea College – whose mission to give all people an opportunity to obtain a college education regardless of gender, race, or ability to pay is in total alignment with her reasons to go back to school and become a social worker.
+In addition to her full-time job, Susan teaches Yin Yoga -today via zoom – and she also offers private lessons.
 She says she is right where she is supposed to be, doing exactly what she was meant to be doing.
-“When I hear the stories of the students at BMS – how yoga has helped them get over a physical injury or long term pain, or how it helps keep them centered in this crazy, hectic, stressful world we live in, I realize how lucky I am to be part of their story.”
+“When I hear the stories of how yoga has helped people get over a physical injury or long-term pain, or how it helps keep them centered in this crazy, hectic, stressful world we live in, I realize how lucky I am to be part of their story.”